 Stay Sober [at least one of you]

-A music festival is a place where you may want to get intoxicated, but you will have to do things differently.
+A music festival is a place where some people may want to get intoxicated, but YOU will have to do things differently.
+I personally attended many music festivals in my life and I was usually sober.

 I suggest at least one parent or friend stays sober – whoever is watching the baby.
 Of course, a beer or two should be all right.
 As long as you’re in your senses and are confident of being able to watch your baby.